Hoshi

 Tool System

-Hoshi operates through 56 MCP tools (served by the Sidespace MCP sidecar) plus 6 local Tauri commands for native OS operations:
+Hoshi operates through 54 MCP tools (served by the Sidespace MCP server on Railway) plus 14 local Tauri commands for native OS operations:

 | Category | Count | Examples |